ebrigham1/cakephp-error-email/README.md

     'siteName' => 'yoursite.com'
 ],
 ```
-With this configuration you would get emails whenever any error or exception happened on your site with detailed debugging information in the email.
+With this configuration you would get emails whenever any fatal error or exception happened on your site with detailed debugging information in the email.
 If say you had an error on a popular page that many users were hitting that error would only be sent to you once every 5 minutes for the duration of the error being in existence.
 If a different error was thrown as well you would get that error right away the first time but then again it would be throttled to a maximum of once every 5 minutes.

 If you found that you were receiving a lot of emails for exceptions/errors that you can not do anything about for instance Cake\Network\Exception\NotFoundException you can simply add it to the skipEmail config and you will no longer be bothered with those exceptions.